EFox16/FurtherLD/README.md

 Input simulation parameters and data for sets of 2, 5, 10, 20, and 50 reads and with a minmaf threshold, p value of 0.05 threshold, or p value of 0.01 threshold are generated.

 HPC_Index.sh-
 Can be modified to scan a .ld data file and write the rows that match specified columns in a reference file to a new folder.
+There are two other versions that were created to work with the p-value filtered data.

 Calculating_ComparisonStatistics.R-
 Input 'true' reads file first then the 50GL and then the 20, 10, and 5 read files in the order called then read files.
 Will return SB and RMSD graphs

+Plot_CompStats.R-
+Script runs with no input and generates the RMSD and SB graphs for the first phase of data.

 Fit_Exp.py-
 Takes a single file input and outputs a file containing the fit parameters ad AIC value for an exponential decay curve fitting the data.